msvest/edinburgh-airbnb-may2020/README.md

 This project investigates AirBnB Edinburgh data, investigating the factors that affect the price and popularity of listed properties.

 Specifically, I look at neighbourhood, reviews, and the host, to see what effect they have on property price and popularity.
-I also make a Linear Regression model to see if there are other factors that influence this more.
+I also make a Linear Regression model to see if there are other factors that influence price and popularity.

 Note: This project forms part of Udacity's Data Scientist Nanodegree programme.